squid-cache/squid-cache.github.io/Squid-3.0.rst

 === Squid 3.0 ===

-Currently in '''STABLE''' cycle.
+Currently in '''STABLE / DEPRECATED''' cycle.
-The features have largely been set and large code changes are reserved for later versions.
+The features have been set and code changes are reserved for later versions.
 Additions are limited to '''Security and Bug fixes'''

 Basic new features in 3.0